Lan-lab/offtracker/README.md

 --sgrna 'GACCCCCTCCACCCCGCCTC' --pam 'NGG'

 # The default output is a pdf file with Offtracker_result_{outname}.pdf
-# Change the suffix of the output file to change the format (e.g.: .png)
+# Assigning a specific output file with another suffix can change the format. e.g., "--output Offtracker_plot.png" will generate a png file.
 # The orange dash line indicates the empirical threshold of Track score = 2
 # Empirically, the off-target sites with Track score < 2 are less likely to be real off-target sites.
 ```

-## Note1
+## Note1, when not using hg38 or mm10

-The default setting only includes chr1-chr22, chrX, chrY, and chrM.
-Please make sure the reference genome contains "chr" at the beginning.
+The default setting only includes chr1-chr22, chrX, chrY, and chrM. (only suitable for human and mouse) \
+If you are using reference genomes without "chr" at the beginning, or want to analyze all chromosomes or other species, you can set "--ignore_chr" when running offtracker_config.py to skip chromosome filter.

 Currently, this software is only ready-to-use for mm10 and hg38.
-For any other genome, e.g., hg19, please add genome size file named "hg19.chrom.sizes" to .\offtracker\mapping and instal manually.
-Besides, add "--blacklist none" or "--blacklist Your_Blacklist" (e.g., ENCODE blacklist) when running offtracker_config.py, because we only provide blacklists for mm10 and hg38.
+For any other genome, e.g., hg19, please add a genome size file named "hg19.chrom.sizes" to .\offtracker\utility.
+Besides, add "--blacklist none" or "--blacklist Your_Blacklist" (e.g., ENCODE blacklist) when running offtracker_config.py, because we only include blacklists for mm10 and hg38.

-If you have a requirement for species other than human/mouse, please post an issue.

 ## Note2